Socialist Australia

 It is helpful to provide a simple definition of socialism for people who are not political scholars.

-Socialism is an economic doctrine that calls for the public rather than private ownership or control of property and natural resources.
+Socialism is an economic doctrine that argues for the public rather than private ownership or control of property and natural resources.

 Socialism Characteristics